-The Illinois Program for Research in the Humanities (IPRH), with funding from the Andrew W. Mellon Foundation, is looking for undergraduate interns to work with its Bio-humanities research group for the academic year 2017–2018.
+The Illinois Program for Research in the Humanities (IPRH), with funding from the Andrew W. Mellon Foundation, is looking for undergraduate interns to work with its Legal Humanities research group for the academic year 2020–21.

 The research group seeks three undergraduate interns who will work with the group on their seminars, workshops, and programs.
-Interns will also work with the research group director, Professor Samantha Frost, to develop their own research projects as well as a research symposium for undergraduates at the end of the spring semester.
+Interns will also work with the research group director, Professor A. Naomi Paik, to develop their own research projects as well as a research symposium for undergraduates at the end of the spring semester.

 The position is open to current University of Illinois at Urbana-Champaign undergraduate students in good academic standing.
-Applicants for the internship should anticipate being juniors or seniors for the year of the internship and should demonstrate some familiarity with and/or curiosity about the intersections between sciences and the humanities.
+Applicants for the internship should ideally anticipate being juniors or seniors for the year of the internship and should demonstrate some familiarity with and/or curiosity about the intersections between law and the humanities.

 Terms of Internship

 Duties of the yearlong internship include:

 - Attendance at weekly research-group meeting (9 am to 11 am on Fridays);